platformio/platformio-docs/scripting/middlewares.rst

-There is ``env.AddBuildMiddleware(callback, pattern)`` helper which instructs PlatformIO Build System to call ``callback`` for each `SCons File System Node <https://scons.org/doc/latest/HTML/scons-api/SCons.Node.FS.Dir-class.html>`_ whose path matches with `Unix shell-style "pattern" (wildcards) <https://docs.python.org/3.8/library/fnmatch.html>`_.
+There is ``env.AddBuildMiddleware(callback, pattern)`` helper which instructs PlatformIO Build System to call ``callback`` for each `SCons File System Node <https://scons.org/doc/latest/HTML/scons-api/SCons.Node.FS.Dir-class.html>`_ whose path matches with `Unix shell-style "pattern" (wildcards) <https://docs.python.org/3.9/library/fnmatch.html>`_.

 If a ``pattern`` is omitted, the ``callback`` will be called for each File System Node which is added for the build process.

 You can add an unlimited number of build middlewares.
 They will be called in order of registration.
-Please note, if the first middleware ignores some File Nodes, they will not be passed to the next middleware in chain.
+Please note, if a middleware ignores a node (returns ``None``), the next middlewares in a chain will be ignored automatically.

 **Examples**